-Bellouin et al. (2020a) used the Copernicus reanalysis of atmospheric composition, which assimilates MODIS AODs, to estimate RFaer and found statistically significant decreasing (less negative) trends over North and South America, Europe, and China, and an increasing (more negative) trend over India for the period 2003 to 2017.
-Their globally averaged trend in RFaer is $0.00 \, \text{W m}^{-2} \, \text{yr}^{-1}$, but limitations in their estimate may imply that the real trend is positive.
+Bellouin et al. (2020a) used the Copernicus reanalysis of atmospheric composition, which assimilates MODIS AODs, to estimate RFaer and found statistically significant decreasing (less negative) trends over North and South America, Europe, and China, and increasing (more negative) trend over India for the period 2003 to 2017.
+Their globally averaged trend in RFaer is $0.00 \text{ W m}^{-2} \text{ yr}^{-1}$, but limitations in their estimate may imply that the real trend is positive.

-Surface measurements of radiation also show increasing trends over large regions (Wild, 2009, 2012; Cherian et al., 2014; Hatzianastassiou et al., 2020).
+- Surface measurements of radiation also show increasing trends over large regions (Wild, 2009, 2012; Cherian et al., 2014; Hatzianastassiou et al., 2020).
 Trends in aerosol effects become particularly apparent in surface radiation records under cloud-free conditions.
 Such records indicate in Europe increasing clear-sky surface solar radiation and thus decreasing aerosol effects throughout the 2000s with some tendency for saturation (leveling off) after 2010 (Manara et al., 2016; Wild et al., 2021).
-Surface radiation records in China suggest a trend reversal in clear sky surface solar radiation from decrease to increase in the late 2000s (Yang et al., 2019), in line with anthropogenic aerosol emission trends (Section 2).
+Surface radiation records in China suggest a trend reversal in clear sky surface solar radiation from decrease to increase in the - 205 late 2000s (Yang et al., 2019), in line with anthropogenic aerosol emission trends (Section 2).
 It has been shown for Europe (Pfeifroth et al., 2018) and China (Wang et al., 2019) that solar radiation consistently increases in both surface and satellite observations.

 The CERES data are also shown in Fig. 4.
 The clear-sky solar radiation changes in the areas where the models show decreases in the clear-sky solar ERFaer, with a pattern consistent in sign and magnitude with the model results.
-For all-sky radiation, the data show larger trends and also much more noise in the patterns.
+For all-sky radiation, the

+210 data show larger trends and also much more noise in the patterns.
 However, the sign of the changes in the regions where an aerosol signal is expected is consistent between the models and the data.
-These results are consistent with what was documented in the literature before (see above).
-A quantiative comparison is provided later in Section 7.